hungtran84/k8s-cka/d4_configuring_managing_k8s_storage/02_configuration_as_data_environment_variables_secrets_and_configmaps/03_docker_registry_secret/README.md

-# Demo Pulling a Container from a Private Container Registry
+## Pulling a Container from a Private Container Registry

-if needed we can specify this explicitly using the following parameters
+- If needed we can specify this explicitly using the following parameters where:
+DOCKERACC=<your docker username>
+PASSWORD=<password of docker account>
+EMAIL=<your registered email>

 ```
 kubectl create secret docker-registry private-reg-cred \